ccg-v/inception/TO_DO.md

 Document hash creation, wp-cli installation, as part of dump.sql
  - what is dump.sql for

+Set certificate paths/names in .env and replace them in nginx.conf

+Am I hardcoding the env variables somewhere?
+It worked when I had wrong syntax in .env file, so I was presumibly passing the values somehow...

 NO APARECEN LOS COMENTARIOS
 SEGUNDO USUARIO?
 POR QUE EMPIEZO DE CERO Y EN EL BLOG HAY PARTES PERSONALIZADAS?